-Lufthansa Group is reportedly about to unveil some changes to its fares, which customers will no doubt be unhappy about (though you know the airline will spin it as if it’s a positive).
+Lufthansa Group has just rolled out some changes to its fares, which customers will no doubt be unhappy about (though I trust the airline will try to spin this as a positive).

 In this post:

-Travel-Dealz reports that on March 17, 2026, Lufthansa Group will announce new basic (or “light”) fare bundles for premium cabins.
-This will apply across Lufthansa Group airlines, including Lufthansa, SWISS, Austrian, and Brussels.
+Travel-Dealz was first to report that Lufthansa Group has just rolled out new basic (or “light”) fare bundles for premium cabins.
+This applies across Lufthansa Group airlines, including Lufthansa, SWISS, Austrian, Brussels Airlines, and Discover Airlines.

 While the airlines have long offered these in economy, this spreading to business class and premium economy is new (these aren’t coming to first class… for now).
 So, what can we expect?
-According to reports, here’s what will change:
+Here’s what these new fare bundles include:

-Initially, these fares will only be available on select routes to & from Asia, Africa, the Middle East, Central America, and South America.
-North America, and many parts of Asia (China, Japan, Malaysia, Singapore, etc.), will initially be excluded.
-It remains to be seen if award flights will book into these “light” fares, and if that differs based on whether you book through Miles & More or a partner program.
+Initially, these fares are only available on select routes to and from Asia, Africa, the Middle East, Central America, and South America.
+North America, and many parts of Asia (China, Japan, Malaysia, Singapore, etc.), are initially excluded.

-What’s perhaps most punitive about these new fares is how some elite perks won’t apply on these fares.
-While Star Alliance Gold members will still get an allowance of an extra bag (for a total of two bags), no elite members will receive complimentary seat assignments on basic fares.
+What’s perhaps most punitive about these new fares is how some elite perks won’t apply.
+While Star Alliance Gold members still get an allowance of an extra bag (for a total of two bags), no elite members will receive complimentary seat assignments on basic fares.
 That’s right, even top-tier Miles & More HON Circle members will be asked to open their wallets if they want to assign seats.

 My take on Lufthansa’s new “light” business class fares

 I’d argue that Lufthansa Group’s new premium basic fares are really punitive, at least in some ways.
-Not even allowing elite members to assign seats on these basic fares is rough — clearly the company is worried that if it doesn’t make these fares undesirable enough, it won’t be able to convince elite members to pay extra to avoid these fares.
+Not even allowing elite members to assign seats on these basic fares is rough — clearly the company is worried that if it doesn’t make these fares undesirable enough, it won’t be able to convince elite members to pay extra to avoid them, and this is intended to be a fare increase.

 At the same time, in some ways the fares maybe aren’t that bad.
-For example, unlike some other airlines, at least Lufthansa will still offer lounge access on basic fares.
+For example, unlike some other airlines, at least Lufthansa still offers lounge access on basic fares.
 Furthermore, with Lufthansa moving to Allegris, non-elite members having to pay for most seat assignments is also becoming the norm.

 I’m of course not happy to see these changes, but I don’t think anyone should be surprised to see these roll out, as this was bound to happen.
 Keep in mind that Delta also plans to introduce basic business class soon, and I expect that American and United won’t be too far behind.

-As you can see, these basic fares won’t initially apply on flights to the United States, and that’s because Lufthansa Group operates as part of a joint venture with Air Canada and United.
-So presumably that will only be rolled out once all airlines are on the same page.
+As you can see, these basic fares don’t initially apply on flights to the United States, and that’s because Lufthansa Group operates as part of a joint venture with Air Canada and United.
+So presumably that will only be rolled out once all airlines are on the same page, given that they coordinate fares.
 That’s another reason to expect that the joint venture partners are headed in that direction as well.

 Bottom line

-Lufthansa Group is expected to shortly announce the introduction of new “light” fares in premium cabins, which means we’ll see basic business class at the airline (along with premium economy).
-The restrictions aren’t too bad, except for the fact that all basic business class passengers will have to pay for seats, including the highest tier elite members.
+Lufthansa Group has introduced new “light” fares in premium cabins, which means we’re now seeing basic business class at the airline (along with basic premium economy).
+The restrictions aren’t too bad, except for the fact that all basic business class passengers have to pay for seats, including the highest tier elite members.

 What do you make of Lufthansa’s basic business class plans?